 At UCI’s Claire Trevor School of the Arts (CTSA), modern dance is alive and well, with a twist this year!

-Due to COVID-19 restrictions, UCI’s New Slate Online dance concert will stream via YouTube on December 10th through December 12th at 8pm.
-This free event will feature both live and virtual dances.
-The performance will be followed with live artist-audience conversations about these new ways of dance making.
+Due to COVID-19 restrictions, UCI’s New Slate Online dance concert was streamed via YouTube.
+This free event featured both live and virtual dances.
+The performance was followed with live artist-audience conversations about these new ways of dance making.
 Albeit, a YouTube window, it’s still a breath of artistic fresh air.

-What promises to make this performance exceptional is the approach taken by UCI Professor of Dance, Lisa Naugle, who serves as artistic director for this event.
+What made this performance exceptional is the approach taken by UCI Professor of Dance, Lisa Naugle, who serveed as artistic director for this event.
 Lisa obviously has a long history in dance, but she is also known as an innovator who explores the combination of live dance and interactive technologies.
 (See link below.)

 Lisa brings a unique perspective, saying, “This is not just filmed dance.
-The audience will be seeing these new methods for the first time.
+The audience was able to see these new methods for the first time.
 And the audience is pretty important.
 Without this sharing practice, I am not sure we have a performing art practice.”
-(Personally, I wouldn’t miss this performance for the world.)
+(Personally, I wouldn’t have missed this performance for the world.)

 In Lisa’s view, the audience is also being transformed.
 She told me, “This is something really new.
 Like emerging from the rabbit hole, we have not predicted what we’re in right now.
 Even the audience as an identity is redefining itself.”